petracarrion/job-market-analytics/README.md

 ## Frequently Asked Questions

-### What questions can I answer with this project?
+### What questions can be answered with this project?

 Here are some examples of what we can answer: